 Games are another aspect to spice up your event.
 Depending on how much room you have, you may not be able to have too many.
 Beer pong is always a classic.
 The rest of the games can theme the games being played in the Olympics.
 Shuffleboard is fairly akin to curling for party purposes.
 Placing paper plates on your feet makes a great substitute for speed skating.
 To emulate ski jumping, you can shoot a ping pong ball up a ramp and aim to land it in certain buckets.
 You could also turn back to tried and true party games like trivia, corn hole, etc. Don’t forget to create medals for your winners!

 This is one of my favorite parts.
 I love party decorating.
 The most classic decorations are the Olympic rings.
-I made these with construction paper just like you did in elementary school.
-I hung these all around my apartment.
+I made these with construction paper just like you did in elementary school + hung them around my apartment.
 I also printed off flags od many different countries + hung them on the walls.
 Luckily for the Olympics, you have plenty of colors to work with (blue, yellow, red, black, green).
 You can add balloon + other color themes decor or you can go the patriotic route + support the USA.
 For my party – I took decorations a step further and created a custom Snapchat geofilter.

 I hope your Olympics party is a huge success.
 Here are some of my medal winners from the Summer Games!